Prospective Graduates

 The Master of Science in Computer Science prepares students for a wide variety of careers in computing or related industries as well as for advanced study toward Ph.D. degrees.

-All required application materials have to be received by the CalApply before the deadline to be considered for admission and the evaluation will commence after the deadline.
+*All application materials must be received by CalApply before the deadline for admission consideration.
+Evaluation begins after the deadline.

 The following are mandatory requirements: